 When reading labels, it is important to consider all aspects of the nutrient composition, including balance, form, and dose, in relation to the nutrient requirements of your horse.

-Make sure you read the third installment of this Reading Labels Blog Reading Labels Part 3 – Product Quality Management this looks at the quality of ingredients and manufacture.
+Make sure you read the third instalment of this Reading Labels Blog Reading Labels Part 3 – Product Quality Management.
+This looks at the quality of ingredients and manufacture.

 With the tremendous range of feeds and supplements available, how do you even begin to select the right ones for the horses in your stable?